 Getting the right fit out of any footwear can be tricky.
 At times boots can be just shy of a perfect fit.
 Sometimes the solution is a matter of adding and aftermarket insole.
 Insoles can provide cushioning to a boot and make it fit a little snugger.
 Some insoles also boast orthotic capabilities, providing proper arch support and reducing joint pain.
 Another feature of some insoles is added warmth.
 Great for cold weather activities, these insoles will provide extra cushioning to distance your feet from the cold ground and their insulating fibers keep heat in.
 Foot warmers packets are also another option to warm-up cold feet.

 Not matter how well boots fit, you're at a major disadvantage if you're not matching them with quality socks.
-Proper socks provide cushioning, have moisture-wicking properties, and add to overall comfort.
+Proper socks provide cushioning, have moisture-wicking properties like the Under Armour HeatGear Boot Sock, and add to overall comfort.
 Cotton socks will not wick moisture, which can lead to blisters and cold feet in low temperatures.
 Hiking socks might seem pricey in relation to bargain-bin, cotton whites, but if you take care of them, hikers will last you for several years.
 I've got a few pairs of light-hiker socks that are going on their fifth year.

-Whether in your mud room, cottage entrance way, or outside the door of your tent, a mat is a great accessory to keep dirty boots in their place and things organized.
+Whether in your mud room, cottage entrance way, or outside the door of your tent, a boot tray like the RedHead Boot Tray is a great accessory to keep dirty boots in their place and things organized.
 Plastic mats will hold slush as it melts away from winter boots and keep mud contained.
 A boot jack is another handy item to keep near a mat.
 This gadget makes taking boots off a lot easier, especially if you've got a lot of bulky clothes on.

 Taking care of your boot investment is easy if you follow the recommended treatment schedule and keep them clean.
-The above-noted accessories are great add-ons related to boots.
+The above-noted boot accessories are great add-ons for prolonging the life of your boots.
 Boots are the cushion and the protection between us and the earth and are an important component of outdoor gear.
 If you need convincing, just try and walk your favorite trail bare foot.